 - engage a competent person to conduct a qualitative fit test

-- repeat fit testing at least yearly or if there is a significant change in the wearer’s facial characteristics (eg change in weight, substantial dental work).
+- repeat fit testing at least yearly or if there is a significant change in the wearer’s facial characteristics (eg change in weight, substantial dental work), as per recommendations in AS/NZS 1715:2009.

 Note: Facial hair and stubble (even one day’s growth) make it almost impossible to get a good seal.
 If your workers have beards you will need to consider providing other forms of RPE that do not rely on a tight face fit.
 Jewellery, glasses, long hair and makeup can also compromise face fit.